it-innovation/EXPERImonitor/doc/manual_source/mainContent/Writing_an_ECC_client.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Both classes simple act as the entry point for the client application.
 In addition to this, the ‘headless’ entry point class demonstrates how property files can be used to set up connection to the ECC and create a local
-*EDMAgent*
-, see section
-for more information.
+*EDMAgent*.

 ECCClientController (Basic client only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This class co-ordinates ‘high level’ ECC monitoring actions and event handling that is conducted via the *EMInterfaceAdapter* class.
 Actions include registering (or ‘connecting’) with the ECC; sending metric generator information; responding to set-up and tear-down processes.
 In the ‘basic’ client, the controller sends message information to the UI and responds to a simple user interaction.

 ECCClientView (Basic client only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This view class implements a Java desktop window containing a ‘logging’ panel and a button with which the user can manually push metric data to the ECC during the
+This view class implements a Java desktop window containing a ‘logging’ panel and a button with which the user can manually push metric data to the ECC during the *live monitoring phase*.
-*live monitoring phase*
-.

 ClientViewListener (Basic client only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Listening to events generated by the
+Listening to events generated by the *EMClientView* is implemented by the *ECCClientController* using this interface.
-*EMClientView*
-is implemented by the
-*ECCClientController*
-using this interface.

 EMInterfaceAdapter
 ~~~~~~~~~~~~~~~~~~

-Simplified interaction with the ECC is achieved through the use of this adapter and its listening interface (
+Simplified interaction with the ECC is achieved through the use of this adapter and its listening interface (*EMIAdapterListener*).
+The *EMInterfaceAdapter* hides some of the more ‘technical’ aspects of communicating with the ECC as a client.
-*EMIAdapterListener*
-).
-The
-*EMInterfaceAdapter*
-hides some of the more ‘technical’ aspects of communicating with the ECC as a client.
 These aspects include: setting up interfaces that communicate with the ECC during different phases on an experiment; listening directly to events sent by the ECC to the client; sending data to the ECC.
 More information about the use of these interfaces can be found in the ECC API JavaDoc.

 EMIAdapterListener
 ~~~~~~~~~~~~~~~~~~

-The
-*EMIAdapterListener*
-is implemented by the
-*ECCClientController*
-and is used to respond (at a high level) to the requests of the ECC.
+The *EMIAdapterListener* is implemented by the *ECCClientController* and is used to respond (at a high level) to the requests of the ECC.

 ECCHeadlessClient (Headless client only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This class is analogous to the
-*ECCClientController*
-found in the basic client code, however, instead of managing a UI, it instead schedules metrics for measurement and stores the data in a local database managed by an EDMAgent (see
+This class is analogous to the *ECCClientController* found in the basic client code, however, instead of managing a UI, it instead schedules metrics for measurement and stores the data in a local database managed by an EDMAgent (see
-*IMonitoringEDMAgent*
-).
-Please note that this class can work without invoking the EDMAgent, but it will not be able to respond properly to the ECC’s requests for missing data during the
+*IMonitoringEDMAgent*).
+Please note that this class can work without invoking the EDMAgent, but it will not be able to respond properly to the ECC’s requests for missing data during the *Post-Reporting* phase as no local storage has been set aside for metric data.
-*Post-Reporting*
-phase as no local storage has been set aside for metric data.
 In this case, the headless client will simply create metric data ‘on-the-fly’ and respond with this information when the ECC requests it.

 EDMAgent: IMonitoringEDMAgent & IReportDAO (Headless client only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An EDMAgent is constructed using the ECC’s *EDMInterfaceFactory* static class; the agent is then tested to see if a database is available for use and an *IReportDAO* instance is created.
-The
-*IReportDAO*
-instance provides the client with the facility to store metric data as it is generated (in report form) and then later retrieve it as required (an example of this can be seen in the ‘
+The *IReportDAO* instance provides the client with the facility to store metric data as it is generated (in report form) and then later retrieve it as required (an example of this can be seen in the ‘*onPullMetric(…)*’ event implemented by *ECCHeadlessClient*).
+The same instance of the *IReportDAO* is used during the setting up of a scheduled measurement activity (see the *ECCHeadlessClient* method *‘setupMeasurementForAttribute(…)’* for further information); this allows a background thread to continuously feed the EDMAgent with new metric data as it arrives.
-*onPullMetric(…)*
-’ event implemented by
-*ECCHeadlessClient*
-).
-The same instance of the
-*IReportDAO*
-is used during the setting up of a scheduled measurement activity (see the *ECCHeadlessClient* method
-*‘setupMeasurementForAttribute(…)’*
-for further information); this allows a background thread to continuously feed the EDMAgent with new metric data as it arrives.

 Shared: MeasurementScheduler (Headless client only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The
-*MeasurementScheduler*
-is primarily a utility class that maps the regular sampling of metric data (executed by
+The *MeasurementScheduler* is primarily a utility class that maps the regular sampling of metric data (executed by *ITakeMeasurement* implementations) to a specified *MeasurementSet* instance (see section for more information on the metric data model).
-*ITakeMeasurement*
-implementations) to a specified
-*MeasurementSet*
-instance (see section
-for more information on the metric data model).

 Shared: MeasurementTask & ITakeMeasurement (Headless client only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Each regularly scheduled measurement of a metric (belonging to a *MeasurementSet*
-) is represented by a
-*MeasurementTask*
-instance.
-Every time this task is executed, a metric data collected from the associated *ITakeMeasurement* instance is stored using the client’s
+Each regularly scheduled measurement of a metric (belonging to a *MeasurementSet*) is represented by a *MeasurementTask* instance.
+Every time this task is executed, a metric data collected from the associated *ITakeMeasurement* instance is stored using the client’s *IReportDAO* by the *MeasurementScheduler*.
+A *MeasurementTask* can be configured to repeat measurement actions indefinitely or for an arbitrary but finite number of times.
-*IReportDAO*
-by the
-*MeasurementScheduler*
-.
-A
-*MeasurementTask*
-can be configured to repeat measurement actions indefinitely or for an arbitrary but finite number of times.

 Tools: PsuedoRandomWalkTool & MemoryUsageTool (Headless client only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Two trivial metric producing classes (both implementing the *ITakeMeasurement* interface) have been supplied for use in the headless client.
 The *PsuedoRandomWalkTool* class simulates the change in direction a walker might take on a random path (providing their direction in degrees: 0:-359).
 The *MemoryUsageTool* takes a rough estimation of the memory being used by the headless client at run-time.

 More advanced client programming
 --------------------------------